AnamKhalid09/Data-Science-Employment-Opportunities/README.md

 3. Inside your local Git repository, create a directory.
 Use a folder name such as: **Resources**.

-4. Inside the folder you just created, put your csv files namely add new file called `data_science.ipynb`.
-These will be the main script to run for each analysis.
+4. Inside the folder you just created, put your csv files named as datascience_jobs_aus.csv and datascience_listing.csv.
+These will be the two datasets that you'll be using for your ETL (Extract, Transform and Load) process.

 5. Create another folder called **Resources** and put your csv file in it.